Scalable symmetric Tucker tensor decomposition: Applications

 \subsection{Anomaly detection in hyperspectral imaging}

 Outliers can be discovered using higher-order statistics, when the mean and covariance information are not sufficient \cite{DGP18,A19}.
 In hyperspectral imaging (HSI) \cite{P09}, the detection goal is to find a low-rank feature subspace, denoted by $\mQ \in \st(n,r)$.
-We wish that after transforming HSI pixels by $\mQ,$ unusual targets in the image are revealed \cite{GSJZ14}.
-Intuitively if the anomalies are captured by $\colspan(\mQ)$, they would stand out as bright spots in the transformed image.
+After transforming HSI pixels by $\mQ,$ unusual targets in the image are revealed \cite{GSJZ14}.
+Intuitively if the anomalies are captured by $\colspan(\mQ)$, they should stand out as bright spots in the transformed image.

-In this experiment, we test three methods to extract the feature subspace from HSI data: Tucker factorization of the skewness (order-3 standardized moment) \cite{M70}, HOEVD applied to the skewness, and eigendecompostion of the covariance.
+This section tests three methods to extract the feature subspace from HSI data: Tucker factorization of the skewness (order-3 standardized moment) \cite{M70}, HOEVD applied to the skewness, and eigendecompostion of the covariance.
 Here, skewness and covariance are formed from HSI pixels.
-The results are evaluated by their performance in revealing anomalies, as in \cite{GSJZ14}.
+The results are qualitatively and quantitatively evaluated according to their performance in capturing anomalies, as in \cite{GSJZ14}.

 \cref{hypercube} shows the data structure of a typical HSI image.
 It is a $3$-way hypercube $\tX \in \Real^{n \times p_1 \times p_2}.$ The data consists of $n$ band images in $\Real^{p_1\times p_2}$ and $p = p_1p_2$ HSI pixels in $\Real^n$.